 Option #1: usable at SYC LOCATION ONLY: $10 for 20 days -- this pass can be used for ANY SYC instructor.
 We are all independing and after your 20 days, you can choose who you'd like to continue with.

 Option #2: $20 for 1 month.
 Good at BOTH locations, but at SYC, only for Sandi's classes.

 SYC is located at 2791 24th Street, Room #6 (Sierra 2 Community Center in Curtis Park area).
 Street parking or enter the lot via 4th Avenue, near basketball court.
 Drive to back left corner of lot and you will see the SYC sign above window.

 East Sac Yoga's 2nd location is at Lion's Roar Dharma Center, 3240 B Street (just a few blocks east of McKinley Park).
 Park in the lot and enter via the stairs on side of building.

 I came to Ananda Yoga originally through meditation.
 At an all-day meditation in late 1999, I receive a clear message to pursue the Yoga Teacher Training.
 I had already completed many of the required courses through my meditation and philosophy studies at the Sacramento Ananda Center.
 In 2001, I completed the 200-hour training at the Expanding Light in Nevada City, Ananda’s Retreat center.

 I’ve worked with students of all ages and experience levels, including children, teens, adults and seniors.

 A number of students I work with have various physical challenges and limitations.
-Most of the students in my morning classes are retired.
+Most of the students in my morning classes are retired or semi-retired.

 I love the Healing Arts Festival that happens 2x /year in Sacramento.
 The event is run by Prasanna, another Ananda Yoga instructor.
 She thoroughly vets all of the vendors at the event.